 These radio receiver protocols can be confusing to beginners, but often times we don’t need to bother with most of them.
 Still, It’s good to know the basic differences between these radio communication protocols, so you don’t buy the wrong one.
 We will also have a look at some of the technology, and see how it makes flying more reliable and safer.

-The “protocols” we are referring to here are the communication between radio receiver and flight controller.
+The “protocols” we are referring to here are the communication between RX and flight controller.

 PWM – Pulse Width Modulation

 This is the most common and basic radio control protocol.
 In the old days when there were only RC fixed wings planes, the receivers were used to control the servos or ESC directly with standard PWM signal, one channel for each servo.
 Until today the same technology is still being used in many models.

 Multirotors require at least 4 to 5 channels (sometimes even more) and you will see the same numbers of servo leads connected between the receiver and flight controller.

 PWM stands for pulse width modulation.
 It’s an analog signal where the length of the pulse specifies the servo output or throttle position.
 The length of the signal pulse normally varies between 1000µs and 2000µs (micro seconds), with 1000µs being the minimum & 2000µs the maximum.